 Penalty points ‘totting up‘ procedure

-Are you about to reach the maximum points allowance on your licence?
+Are you about to reach the maximum points allowance on your licence and receive a disqualification from driving?
 If you have and you do not wish to lose your licence, call us and we can help you.

 Having penalty points added to your driving licence for a driving offence is a common occurrence, ask around and it won’t be hard to find someone who has at least 3.
 However, if you reach 12 points this can lead to disqualification from driving and as a result, huge changes to your every day life.
 Loss of employment is a very real possibility, and finding a new job that does not require a driving licence can be difficult.
 Life can be immeasurably changed, all your day to day tasks can become instantly unachievable and when you do get back on to the road, the rise in your insurance can be shockingly high.